To create a template in Word 2010,

 - To modify your template later, open Word first, then open the template file – if you double-click on it, it will create a new document based on the template as described below.

-To create a template in Word 2013,
+To create a template in Word 2013 or later,

 - Adjust your styles, margins, etc. in a BLANK document.